 - 1. BETRAYAL.
 Henchman/animal companion/NPC betrays the party; they steal something of value, abandon the party in the middle of a tough fight, or even switch sides and attack the party from behind. - 2.
 REVENGE.
 Bandits have followed the party into the swamp and attack with surprise. - 3.
 SCAVENGERS.
 Following the party's scent, an alligator, giant snake, or 1d4 lizard men suddenly attacks. - 4.
 VERMIN.
 Drawn by the scent of blood, 2d4 stirges, giant leeches, or snakes suddenly attack. - 5.
 ENVIRONMENTAL COMPLICATION.
 The party is attacked by an Insect Swarm. - 6.
 SPELL EFFECT.
 A will-o-the-wisp appears in the distance, enticing a random PC to follow it into the swamp (save vs. WIS). - 7.
 NOT DEAD YET.
 Something nasty (rot grubs, worm, imp) erupts from the body of a fallen enemy and attacks. - 8.
 PANIC.
 Henchman/animal companion/NPC suddenly panics and starts screaming, which attracts a wandering monster. - 9.
 LOST ITEM.
 One of the PCs (the last one that failed a roll) drops a valuable item, which falls into the water/muck/ooze and is lost forever. - 10.
 LAST BREATH.
 Dying enemy falls against PC and vomits blood in their face.
 Save vs. CON or contract Goblin Rot disease (teeth turn black and nasty warts grow all over body). - 11.
 SUPPLIES RUINED.
-Maggots have gotten into the party's supplies and ruined all of their food. - 12.
-ENVIRONMENTAL COMPLICATION.
-Leeches have attached themselves to a random characters' nether regions.
-Incur DISADVANTAGE on all d20 rolls until the character strips naked and removes the bloodsuckers.
+Exposure to magic has caused all of the party's food and water to turn foul. - 12.
+LOST.
+The party has gotten completely turned around and lost all sense of direction.